floragunncom/search-guard-docs/_content/_docs_installation/sg200_upgrade.md

 # Upgrade from Search Guard FLX 1.x.x to 2.0.0

 Search Guard 2.0.0 is not backwards compatible with previous versions.
 If you want to upgrade from version 1.x.x to 2.0.0, you will need to follow some additional steps.
-However, the upgrade process will differ for environments with and without the multitenancy feature enabled.
+However, the upgrade process will differ for environments with and without the Multi-Tenancy feature enabled.
 It is strongly recommended that you read the entire page and clarify all doubts before starting the upgrade.

-## How to check if multitenancy is enabled
+## How to check if Multi-Tenancy is enabled
-To verify if multitenancy is enabled, please check the Kibana configuration file and the existence of indices dedicated to each tenant.
+To verify if Multi-Tenancy is enabled, please check the Kibana configuration file and the existence of indices dedicated to each tenant.
 (For future information, please refer to the [documentation](../_docs_kibana/kibana_multitenancy.md)).

-## Upgrading environments with disabled multitenancy
+## Upgrading environments with disabled Multi-Tenancy
-The upgrade procedure for environments with disabled multitenancy is straightforward, but if you are using Kibana, it may be necessary to change the Kibana users' roles.
+The upgrade procedure for environments with disabled Multi-Tenancy is straightforward, but if you are using Kibana, it may be necessary to change the Kibana users' roles.
 Search Guard provides predefined roles for users who are authorized to access the Kibana interface, such as `SGS_KIBANA_USER`, `SGS_KIBANA_USER_NO_GLOBAL_TENANT`, `SGS_KIBANA_USER_NO_DEFAULT_TENANT`.
-However, if multitenancy is not enabled, users with these roles cannot access the Kibana user interface when Search Guard is upgraded to version 2.0.0.
+However, if Multi-Tenancy is not enabled, users with these roles cannot access the Kibana user interface when Search Guard is upgraded to version 2.0.0.
 Instead, the system administrator should assign or map the `SGS_KIBANA_USER_NO_MT` role to users accessing Kibana.

-## Upgrading environments with enabled multitenancy
+## Upgrading environments with enabled Multi-Tenancy

 > **VERY IMPORTANT FOR DATA SAFETY**